QuBo-Delft/QuBo/docs/backlogs/backlog.md

 - As a lecturer I want to delete inappropriate questions quickly so that they don't interfere with my lecture.
 - As a lecturer I want to receive two separate codes, one for students and one with moderation rights, so that I can keep the board secure.
 ---
+- As a student I want to see questions that students have asked so that I don't ask the same question again.
 - As a student I want to ask questions during a lecture so that the lecturer can answer them.
 - As a student I want to see answered questions separately so that I can easily check whether my question has been answered.
 ---
-- As a TA I want to join a question board using a code that is reserved for administrators so that I can easily join a lecture's question board.
+- As a TA I want to join a question board using a code that is reserved for administrators so that I can moderate it.
 - As a TA I want to delete certain questions so that the questions on the board stay relevant.
 ---
 ### Should have